 Monsoon (June to August): Generally not recommended due to rain, slippery paths, and limited visibility.
 However, the forests are at their greenest, and crowds are minimal.

-As a less established route, the 3-day Mardi Himal trek promotes sustainable tourism.
+As a less established route, the 3-days Mardi Himal trek promotes sustainable tourism.
 Your trip directly supports the local economy, as most tea houses are family-run businesses.
 Note that plastic water bottles are generally not sold en route.

 Trekkers are encouraged to follow Leave No Trace principles: pack out trash, minimize single-use plastics, and respect local resources.
 Using water purification methods is a great way to avoid plastic bottles.